CedricLeon/Setup_Lightning_Hydra_template/README.md

 python src/train.py experiment=example debug=default trainer=gpu
 ```

+### Sweeping & Hyperparameter search
+@TODO: Add explanations how to run hyperparameter searches using W&B and Hydra, see [their nice integration post](https://docs.wandb.ai/guides/integrations/hydra/).

 ## Modified from template

 This section simply lists the major changes I brought to the original template [ashleve/lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).
 It's also here that I give a big shoutout to **ashleve**, in addition of the impressive work behind such repo, he is also on most of the Issues and PR I came across when I was setting this fork.